coolya/mbeddr.arduino/Readme.md

 Now the Arduino will run a simple blinker sample the blinks the build in LED.

+### Build it

+You can find the building instructions in the [wiki](https://github.com/coolya/mbeddr.arduino/wiki/Building)

 ## State

-Currently this is nothing more than some kind of tech demo, also only the Arduino Uno supported.
+Currently this project only has bare minimum support for the Arduino Uno.
+It has some rough edges but it should be good to try it.
 To see what is missing have a look at the [Issues][issues].

 For more information how stuff works have a look at the [wiki][wiki] which will contain a growing list of pages in the near future.